XpresoTeam/xpr-swagger/README.md

 XprSwagger
 =======

+- Copyright: Xpreso Software Ltd. 2017
 - Author: Pablo Santiago Sanchez
 - License: Apache 2.0
-- Copyright: Xpreso Software Ltd. 2017

 Main Features:
 - Plots all the available API (routes) as a Swagger 2.0 description.

+TODO:
+- Decide if the object returned by the controller action should be ploted recursively

 ## Installation: